-Throughout the city there are a few restaurants that serve up some delicious and authentic Romanian cuisine.
+In Bucharest there are some great local restaurants that serve up delicious and authentic Romanian cuisine.

 The two places I would recommend checking out are Caru Cu Bere and La Mama.

-Caru cu Bere has been in operation since 1879 and is one of the best and most famous restaurants in the city.
+Caru Cu Bere has been in operation since 1879.
+It’s one of the best traditional and most famous restaurants in the city.

-La Mama is another popular Romanian restaurant but it’s not as fancy or expensive as Caru cu Bere.
-It’s a lot quieter and it’s more of a cafeteria-style place than a sit-down eatery.
+La Mama is another popular Romanian restaurant in Bucharest.
+It’s not as fancy or expensive as Caru cu Bere.
+It’s quieter and more of a cafeteria-style place than a sit-down eatery.

-Regardless, they have an epic wine selection and it’s impossible not to have a good time and enjoy your meal when you’re at La Mama.
+Regardless, they have a large wine selection and it’s impossible not to have a good time and enjoy your meal when you’re at La Mama.